Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 - Throughout the build I had an issue with there being whitespace down the right-hand side of my pages.
 The issue wasn't immediately obvious, until I created boxes around every element; which highlighted some divs were wider than the remainder of the page.
  This was a useful method to visualise the interaction of all page elements.
 [Stack Overflow](https://stackoverflow.com/questions/46630191/white-space-on-right-side-of-page/46630298)

 - I initially struggled to achieve fully responsive and fixed height images for my portfolio cards.
 In fact I'm not sure this is possible to achieve without changing aspect ratios so I resorted to the "img-fluid" class from [Bootstrap - images](https://getbootstrap.com/docs/4.0/content/images/).
-Equalising the image height might be something which I add to the "Features left to implement" section but realise there are compromises in play here.

 - I had highlighted in the features section that the form on the 'Contact' page is not yet connected, and is incapable of sending me any of the user inputs.
 This is because I currently lack the skills and knowledge required to achieve connectivity.
 This will be covered in future modules and will have to wait until the end of the course to be implemented.
 ______